Need to know

 Jana Mohr Lone’s book Seen and Not Heard: Why Children’s Voices Matter (2021) makes a case for listening to – and learning from – kids.

 The website Teaching Children Philosophy from the Prindle Institute for Ethics in Indiana has teaching modules for many common picture books.
 It provides an overview of the philosophical questions each book raises, and suggests questions you can ask as you read.

 The website of the Philosophy Learning and Teaching Organization (PLATO) has teaching modules for picture books, lesson plans for teachers, and advice for starting philosophy programmes in schools.
 PLATO also runs workshops for teachers and parents.

 The video series Wireless Philosophy (Wi-Phi for short), available on YouTube, is a terrific resource for older kids.
 It’s full of short videos (5-7 minutes apiece) that cover questions in philosophy.
 Sometimes, Rex and I pick one to watch together, so we can talk about it as we watch.

 You can also mine movies and shows for philosophical questions.
 You don’t need a guide in order to do it.
 Just see what questions occur to you as you watch, and ask your kids about them.
-But if you want more support, the website The Philosophy has a list of famous films that raise philosophical questions – and a guide to the questions each raises.
-Many of the films are terrific (The Matrix, Eternal Sunshine of the Spotless Mind, Memento).
+Many films (The Matrix, Eternal Sunshine of the Spotless Mind, Memento) are terrific prompts for discussing philosophical ideas.
 So grab some popcorn, and schedule your very own film and philosophy night!